eGain/egain-android-messaging/README.md

 ## eGain Mobile SDK for Android
 The eGain Android SDK is bundled into an AAR (Android Archive) library.
 This library can be imported in any Android project to integrate the SDK.
 The library allows you to use the out-of-the-box UI for your application or you can create your own UI using the provided methods and parameters.

-The SDK can be installed automatically using Gradle or manually.
+The SDK can be installed manually using the provided Android library.
 A basic "out of the box" installation takes around 20 minutes.
 To install the SDK for Android, please refer to the complete installation<inserlink> guide.

 ## Prerequisites/Requirements
 ### System Requirements